 Slow Cooker and Dutch Oven Instructions

-For the slow cooker, sear the beef in a separate skillet.
-Deglaze the skillet and add the remaining ingredients to the bowl and cook on high for 4-6 hour or on low for 6-8 hours.
+Sear the beef in a separate skillet until well browned.
+Deglaze the skillet with a little beef broth, scraping up any browned bits, then transfer everything to the slow cooker.
+Add the remaining ingredients, cover, and cook on high for 4–6 hours or low for 6–8 hours, until the beef is fall-apart tender.
 Follow the remainder of the recipe as written.

 French Dip Sliders Recipe